moritzploss/tribology/docs/sphinx_files/index.rst

    pip install tribology

-It is generally recommended to :code:`import` the tribology package as follows.
+It's generally recommended to :code:`import` the tribology package as follows.
 This will import all modules of the package and you can use all classes and methods without ever worrying about modules: